 Students are required to inform their financial aid office of any grants, scholarships, or benefits received from sources outside the college.
 Please provide a copy of the scholarship notification as soon as possible.
 An outside scholarship that is restricted to tuition will reduce your Olin Tuition Scholarship only if it exceeds the remaining tuition.

-It is our policy to use the first $3500 of outside scholarships received to reduce your Direct Subsidized Loan if applicable.
-If you receive need-based aid AND receive outside aid in excess of $3500, we will be required to reduce Olin Need-Based Grant to avoid receipt of need-based funds in excess of your financial need.
+The first $3500 of outside scholarships received reduce the Direct Subsidized Loan if applicable.
+Due to our policy of meeting full demonstrated financial need, if you receive need-based aid AND receive outside aid in excess of $3500, we will be required to reduce Olin Need-Based Grant to avoid receipt of funds in excess of your financial need.
 Students in this situation could consider requesting to defer an outside scholarship to a later year.

 The total amount of outside scholarship is divided equally between the Fall and Spring semesters.
 Outside scholarships must be reported to the Financial Aid Office annually.
 We will not automatically renew an award from a previous year without an annual notice from the agency indicating renewal.